 In 2014, we opened our second community garden based on the same principles of responsible and healthful gardening.
 The Bible Street Community Garden in Cos Cob offers 92 4’x 8’ raised beds, 12 Universal Access plots for those with limited mobility, a lovely pollinator-friendly Welcome Garden and an ongoing meadow restoration project.

 Both gardens have composting bins and sheds filled with ample garden tools, gloves and wheelbarrows.
 We offer garden classes for our gardeners and local residents throughout the year.
 Organic seeds and seedlings are often provided by local nurseries, individual donors, organic seed companies and volunteers working in our own greenhouse.
-In 2017, we plan to install rainwater harvesting systems at both gardens.
+In 2017, we installed rainwater harvesting systems at both gardens.

 Our “Neighborly Harvest Program” produces hundreds of pounds of fresh produce annually for our Neighbor to Neighbor food pantry in Greenwich.
 This initiative provides nutritious food to over 1,000 people who depend on this service weekly.